angryzor/typesafe-urls/README.md

 export const blogRoute = new Route<{}>('/blog');
 export const postRoute = new Route<{ id: number }>('/blog/:id');

-export const routes: Routes = [{
+export const routes: Routes = buildRoutes([{
-  path: homeRoute.template(),
+  path: homeRoute,
   component: HomePage
 }, {
-  path: blogRoute.template(),
+  path: blogRoute,
   component: BlogPage,
   children: [{
-    path: postRoute.template(),
+    path: postRoute,
     component: PostPage
   }]
-}]
+}]);
 ```

 As you can see, route paths are no longer simple strings.
 They are abstracted away
 behind a Route object, and should be referred to through this object only!
 The
 Route object is also specialized with typed parameters corresponding to the
-parameters you expect.
-Let's have a look at what effect this has on the links
+parameters you expect in your path.
+Let's have a look at what effect this has
-referring to these route paths.
+on the links referring to these route paths.

 some-view.ts: